-Display screen

-35.6 cm (14.0") LCD screen, configured with one of the following resolutions depending on the model you purchased:
+Display screen 35.6 cm (14.0") LCD screen, configured with the

+Display screen following resolutions:

-- HD, 1366 horizontal x 768 vertical pixels - FHD, 1920 horizontal x 1080 vertical pixels
+HD, 1366 horizontal x 768 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels

 Be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen is somewhat brighter than when it operates on battery power.
-This difference in brightness levels is intended to save power when operating on batteries.
+This difference in brightness levels is intended to save power when

+operating on batteries.

 Legal Footnote (LCD)

+• • •

+• • • )

 For more information regarding LCD, refer to the Legal Footnotes section.

-Power button Press this button to power on/off the computer.
-Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
-Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
-Refer to the The Keyboard section for details.
+The display hinges allow the display panel to be

+$(\mathbf{b})$ Power button Press this button to power on/off the computer.
 AccuPoint A pointer control device located in the center of the keyboard is used to control the on-screen pointer.
-Some models are equipped with an AccuPoint.
-AccuPoint control buttons Control buttons below the keyboard let you select menu items or manipulate text and graphics designated by the on-screen pointer.
-Only models equipped with an AccuPoint are equipped with AccuPoint control buttons.
-Touch Pad ON/OFF icon Double tap this icon to enable/disable the Touch Pad.
-Some models are equipped with the Touch Pad ON/OFF icon.

-TOSHIBA eco icon Double tap this icon to launch the TOSHIBA eco Utility.
-Some models are equipped with the TOSHIBA eco icon.
-Touch Pad The Touch Pad located in the palm rest is used to control the movement of the mouse pointer.
-To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the mouse pointer to go.
-Touch Pad control buttons The two buttons below the Touch Pad are used like the buttons on a standard mouse.
+AccuPoint control buttons Control buttons below the keyboard let you select menu items or manipulate text and graphics designated by the on-screen pointer. Ŷ Touch Pad ON/OFF indicator Double tap this indicator to enable/disable the Touch Pad.
+The indicator for some models shows the status of the Touch Pad: Enabled: offDisabled: glows white X TOSHIBA eco indicator Double tap this indicator to launch the TOSHIBA eco Utility.
+Enabled: glows green Disabled: off Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
+To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
+Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
 Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
 Fingerprint Sensor This sensor enables you to enroll and recognize a fingerprint.
 Some models are equipped with a Fingerprint Sensor.